New White Paper: The AI-Native Corporate Legal Department Technology Stack. Download Now

 Blended Rates

-A blended rate is simply a calculation of the subtotal billed divided by the hours worked.
-This number represents the average hourly fee across all contributing timekeepers.
-Most importantly, it’s a powerful indicator of the cost-efficiency of a vendor’s work habits.
+A blended rate is simply the subtotal billed divided by the hours worked.
+It represents the average hourly fee across all contributing timekeepers and is a powerful indicator of the cost-efficiency of a vendor’s work habits.

 Timekeeper Breakdown

-What would cause one vendor’s blended rate to be higher than another’s?
-The answer lies in who is performing the work and how long they are working — two variables captured in a simple timekeeper report.
+What causes one vendor’s blended rate to be higher than another’s?
+The answer lies in who is performing the work and how long they’re working.
+A timekeeper breakdown breaks the matter subtotal into the individual contributions of each vendor employee assigned.

 Budget Compliance Rate